 The Program Administration & Operations cost area is intended to capture administrative expenses associated with direct program management of the contracted provider itself.
 These are considered program administrative expenses and should be directly chargeable to the contracted provider.
-There should be no allocated costs reported in the program administration cost area, with the exception of an administrator allocated from the central office.
+There should be no allocated costs reported in the program administration cost area, except for an administrator allocated from the central office.